 The attribution of the first (1750) ravalement to François Étienne Blanchet is a certainty.
-That Blanchet carried out the enlargement of the harpsichord in 1750 can be argued from numerous aspects of the alterations carried out to the instrument: the superb workmanship of the case joins and soundboard joins are carried out with workmanship of outstandingly high quality, the characteristic cutout of the bass end of the 8' bridge (see the diagram below), as well as virtually all of the numbering and construction details of the jacks are all features that point to François Étienne Blanchet as the author of the ravalement.
+That Blanchet carried out the enlargement of the harpsichord in 1750 can be argued from numerous aspects of the alterations carried out to the instrument at this time: the case joins and soundboard joins are carried out with workmanship of outstandingly high quality, the characteristic cutout of the bass end of the 8' bridge (see the diagram below), as well as virtually all of the numbering and construction details of the jacks are all features that point to François Étienne Blanchet as the author of the ravalement.

 Figure 2 - The cutout under the end of the 8' bridge of the 1746 Blanchet harpsichord in Versailles (left) and the same feature found on the added piece of bridge on the Franco-Flemish harpsichord (right).
 The original bridge pins of the Versailles harpsichord seen on the left seem, unfortunately, to have been replaced with modern pins (the string for the long F# is missing.)
 Also not original is the gold paint on the bridge in the right-hand photograph, which was probably added by Tomasini in about 1889.

 Although not present in the bridges of all of the harpsichords by François Étienne Blanchet, the cutout at the bass end of the 8' bridge is one of the distinguishing features of instruments by Blanchet and is but one of the many features that identify the first grand ravalement of the Franco-Flemish harpsichord as the work of Blanchet, le facteur des clavessins[sic] du roi.